lincolnloop/django-geotagging/docs/README.rst

 django-geotagging is the name of the project which is commposed of 3 building blocks that I am going to details :

-geotags
+geotagging
-  This is the django reusable app that allows you to geotags any object in the django database.
+  This is the django reusable app that allows you to geotagging any object in the django database.

 geotagging_demo_project
-  This demo project gives you the possibility to use geotags directly after the installation.
+  This demo project gives you the possibility to use geotagging directly after the installation.

 geotagging_tests
-  This is a django app that contains all the tests of geotags and also a `DummyModel` that you could use to experiment with geotags.
+  This is a django app that contains all the tests of geotagging and also a `DummyModel` that you could use to experiment with geotagging.

 Installation
 =============